How Much Is Renters Insurance in 2024?

 TL;DR

-• Across the U.S., the average cost of renters insurance in general is around $18/month, as of 2024.
+• Across the U.S., the average cost of renters insurance is around $18/month, as of 2024.

-• The average cost of Lemonade renters insurance is around $14 a month but can vary significantly, depending on factors such as your apartment’s location, your deductible, and the actual amount of coverage you need.
+• The average cost of Lemonade renters insurance is around $14 a month but can vary significantly, depending on factors such as your apartment’s location, your deductible, and the actual amount of coverage you purchase.

 StateAverage renters insurance price per month in 2024